 Given the impressive power of the scarifier, it’s worth mentioning that using on the lowest height settings results in a lot of scarifying or aerating, which can result in bare looking lawns.
 It’s not necessarily a bad thing, as the regrown grass comes back healthier than ever, although it can look unsightly until it regrows.

-- Easy, convenient and efficient, this powerful 1500W 2 in 1 scarifier offers a...
+- KEEPS YOUR GARDEN TIDY - Easy, convenient and efficient, this powerful 1500W 2...

-- Made from durable plastic with a metal frame and distinctive grey, black and...
+- TOUGH ENOUGH FOR THE JOB - Made from durable plastic with a metal frame and...

 Flymo Compact 3400 Electric Lawnrake